Rupert Murdoch: Political activities in the United States

 The Wall Street Journal editorial page has similarly advocated for increased legal immigration, in contrast to the staunch anti-immigration stance of Murdoch's British newspaper, The Sun.
 On 5 September 2010, Murdoch testified before the House Subcommittee on Immigration, Citizenship, Refugees, Border Security, and International Law Membership on the "Role of Immigration in Strengthening America's Economy".
 In his testimony, Murdoch called for ending mass deportations and endorsed a "comprehensive immigration reform" plan that would include a pathway to citizenship for all illegal immigrants.

-In the 2012 US presidential election, Murdoch was critical of the competence of Mitt Romney's team but was nonetheless strongly supportive of a Republican victory, tweeting: "Of course I want him [Romney] to win, save us from socialism, etc."
+In the 2012 United States presidential election, Murdoch was critical of the competence of Mitt Romney's team but was nonetheless strongly supportive of a Republican victory, tweeting: "Of course I want him [Romney] to win, save us from socialism, etc."

 In October 2015, Murdoch stirred controversy when he praised Republican presidential candidate Ben Carson and referenced President Barack Obama, tweeting, "Ben and Candy Carson terrific.
 What about a real black President who can properly address the racial divide?
 And much else."
-After which he apologized, tweeting, "Apologies!
+After which he apologised, tweeting, "Apologies!
 No offence meant.
 Personally find both men charming."

 During Donald Trump's term as US President Murdoch showed support for him through the news stories broadcast in his media empire, including on Fox News.
-In early 2018, Mohammad bin Salman, the crown prince and de facto ruler of Saudi Arabia, had an intimate dinner at Murdoch's Bel Air estate in Los Angeles.
+In early 2018, Mohammad bin Salman, the crown prince of Saudi Arabia, had an intimate dinner at Murdoch's Bel Air estate in Los Angeles.

 Murdoch is a strong supporter of Israel and its domestic policies.
-In October 2010, the Anti-Defamation League in New York City presented Murdoch with its International Leadership Award "for his stalwart support of Israel and his commitment to promoting respect and speaking out against anti-Semitism."
-However, in April 2021, in a letter to Lachlan Murdoch, its director Jonathan Greenblatt wrote that the ADL would no longer make such an award to his father.
+In October 2010, the Anti-Defamation League in New York City presented Murdoch with its International Leadership Award "for his stalwart support of Israel and his commitment to promoting respect and speaking out against antisemitism".
+However, in April 2021, in a letter to Lachlan Murdoch, ADL director Jonathan Greenblatt wrote that it would no longer make such an award to his father.
 This was in the immediate context of accusations made by the ADL against Fox News presenter Tucker Carlson and his apparent espousal of the White replacement theory.

 In 2023, during a defamation lawsuit by Dominion Voting Systems against Fox News, Murdoch acknowledged that some Fox News commentators were endorsing election fraud claims they knew were false.
+On 18 April 2023, Fox and Dominion settled for $787.5 million.

+In July 2025, Murdoch was sued by Trump for $10 billion along with The Wall Street Journal's parent company Dow Jones over an article claiming that a birthday greeting containing Trump's name was sent to Jeffrey Epstein in 2003.

 Activities in Europe

 Murdoch owns a controlling interest in Sky Italia, a satellite television provider in Italy.
 Murdoch's business interests in Italy have been a source of contention since they began.
-In 2010 Murdoch won a media dispute with then Italian Prime Minister Silvio Berlusconi.
-A judge ruled the then Prime Minister's media arm Mediaset prevented News Corporation's Italian unit, Sky Italia, from buying advertisements on its television networks.
+In 2009 Murdoch won a media dispute with then Italian prime minister Silvio Berlusconi.
+A judge ruled the then prime minister's media arm Mediaset prevented News Corporation's Italian unit, Sky Italia, from buying advertisements on its television networks.